Bradfield/algos/book/searching/hashing.md

 ![Hashing a string using ordinal values](figures/string-hash.png)

-Below is a a function called `hash` that takes a string and a table size and returns the hash value in the range from 0 to `tablesize - 1`.
+Below is a function called `hash` that takes a string and a table size and returns the hash value in the range from 0 to `tablesize - 1`.

 ```python